uo-ec607/lectures/12-parallel/12-parallel.md

 Here's Henrik [describing](https://cran.r-project.org/web/packages/future/vignettes/future-1-overview.html) the core idea in more technical terms:

 > In programming, a _future_ is an abstraction for a _value_ that may be available at some point in the future.
-The state of a future can either be unresolved or resolved.
-As soon as it is resolved, the value is available instantaneously.
-If the value is queried while the future is still unresolved, the current process is _blocked_ until the future is resolved.
-It is possible to check whether a future is resolved or not without blocking.
+The state of a future can either be unresolved or resolved...
 Exactly how and when futures are resolved depends on what strategy is used to evaluate them.
 For instance, a future can be resolved using a sequential strategy, which means it is resolved in the current R session.
 Other strategies may be to resolve futures asynchronously, for instance, by evaluating expressions in parallel on the current machine or concurrently on a compute cluster

 As I've tried to emphasise, `future` is relatively new on the scene.
 It is certainly not the first or only way to implement parallel processes in R. However, I think that it provides a simple and unified framework that makes it the preeminent choice.
 What's more, the same commands that we use here will carry over very neatly to more complicated settings involving high-performance computing clusters.
 We'll experience this first hand when we get to the big data section of the course.